How To Score Your Target Account List For Best-fit Accounts

 It’s the process of prioritizing your already created target Account List into a shorter list of accounts that present the greatest opportunity.

-Target Account List scoring, therefore, enables your organization to effectively channel its efforts and resources to only the best fit accounts with high purchase potential.
+Target Account List scoring enables your organization to effectively channel its efforts and resources to only the best fit accounts with high purchase potential.

 1. Traditional Target Account List Scoring